Lopez-504/Vremia/LinuxThings/Linux things.md

+# Linux Things

+- Interesting little things I've learned as a full-time Linux user

+---
 # Common Idioms

-- The `&&` / `||` chaining idiom is one of those Bash tricks that makes scripts both concise and expressive.
+- The `&&` and `||` chaining idiom is one of those Bash tricks that makes scripts both concise and expressive.
 It’s basically a poor man’s `if`, but elegant.
 - `[` … `]` is the Bash **test** command.
 - Here are some flags for this command:
 	- `-r` means file **exists** and is **readable**.